srgokribb/Rifdock-Total-Setup/README.md

 ### Notice
 - In this protocol, the command line which starts with **"#"** means **"root"** or **"administer"**, and the command line which starts with **"$"** means **"local user"**.
+- **Caution: Do not install multiple versions of compilers or libraries under usr/local.
+If multiple versions of same compiler are accessible to $PATH or $LD_LIBRARY_PATH, the compiler will not work properly and could make fatal error.** If you are an user of the server and new to linux, be cautious and ask a help to the system manager or expert.

 ### Directory Structure